hicommonwealth/edgeware-lockdrop/README.md

   Public key (hex): 0x16ca51710516a648e016b00b8872cb37946dc1aabd531021d593e1d76604cf40 Address (SS58): 5Cab1dV9g8hb2MrBcVUjCyFEJBqBWZZ4djHRE4pBYHbk4kyB
 ```

-5. Concatenate the public keys together, removing the `0x` in front of all intermediate elements.
+Then, concatenate the public keys together, removing the `0x` in front of all intermediate elements.
 This string should be 194 characters.

 ```
 let CONCATENATED_PUBLIC_KEYS = `${0xc2e973c4d848d25613141ef883bf97d35b513230427f52c56d2bf92bc4fa365c}
                                 ${feba4989f1de5fe7aa911f9abed67742b93099701d4f9b0e07b8ac35e2f78131}
                                 ${16ca51710516a648e016b00b8872cb37946dc1aabd531021d593e1d76604cf40}`
 ```

-6. If you intend validating, you will submit THIS concatenation as your `--edgewarePublicKey` defined below.
+If you intend to be a validator, submit THIS concatenated string as your `--edgewarePublicKey`.
 You can add it to your `.env` or specify it as a CLI argument.

 ## Examples